When exploring concepts associated with the Anthropology of Space and Architecture, how do you differentiate between the following categories

 Pukka ( in Hindi पक्का, Urdu پكّا pakkā) is a word of Hindi and Urdu origin literally meaning “cooked, ripe” and figuratively “fully formed”, “solid”, “permanent”.
 In Britain, the linguistic slang term (note of Hindi origin) is often use to describe a ‘pukka bloke’ meaning a “genuine” or “solid man”; derived from the stiff upper lip of the Colonial inspired pukka sahib.
 Pukka buildings or dwellings are therefore designed to be permanent, stable and solid structures.

 In contrast much indigenous architecture in India can be located among the Tribal groups of Northern and Central India where the styles, shapes, sizes, entrances and exits will vary from region to region depending on the climate.
 Buildings may form longhouses and square houses, houses built on platforms, and houses built on plinths with thatched and conical roofs.
 These domestic spaces are distinct and reflect the beliefs and cultural identity of each tribal group, and may collectively house up to 80 people or clans.
-Tribal architecture is not Pukka but defined as Kacha, built by and for the local people using impermanent building materials such as mud, grass, fibre, or semi-permanent wood, coconut or palm frond.
+Tribal architecture is not Pukka but defined as Kacha, built by local people using impermanent building materials such as mud, grass, fibre, or semi-permanent wood, coconut or palm frond.
 Kacha architecture is replaced on an annual or seasonal basis as is therefore a short lived dwelling without stability or endurance, that constantly requires replacement.
-However, the advantage is the traditional building materials are readily available from the land, cheap and low maintenance, but interestingly the indigenous walls and floors equally reflect a strong form of regional decorative embellishment.
+However, the advantage is the traditional building materials are readily available from the land, they are cheap and low maintenance, but interestingly the indigenous walls and floors equally reflect a strong form of regional decorative embellishment.

-Architecturally, until now, these tribal, vernacular dwellings have not traditionally been studied in contrast to European classical architectural styles.
-Tribal architecture was often regarded as backwards and primitive, associated with underdeveloped far flung societies which unfortunately became a visual metaphor for the people (Oliver:1992).
+Architecturally, these tribal, vernacular dwellings have not traditionally been studied in contrast to European classical architectural styles.
+Tribal architecture was often regarded as backwards and primitive, associated with underdeveloped far flung societies which became a cultural metaphor for the people (Oliver:1992).
 Over the last three decades (since the 1970’s) there has finally been a dialogue between architects and anthropologists to explore how the fundamental use of space and place relates to the building material and cultural meanings of vernacular dwellings and tribal settlements.
 Shelter is a universal need, and globally theorists are now exploring how cultural values are reflected through the built environment to provide a sense of identity for the local community.